What do the PEGI labels mean

 PEGI website

-and join us in our mission to use PEGI and parental controls to ensure video gameplay is always a happy, positive, rewarding experience for all.
+how long they are playing for, and how much they can spend.
+Follow the steps below to #SeizeTheControls and ensure video gameplay is always a happy, positive, rewarding experience for all.

 Back to top